xmtp/libxmtp/README.md

 # WARNING: DO NOT USE FOR PRODUCTION XMTP CLIENTS

 This code is preliminary and meant for benchmarking.
+See latest progress `benchmark` branch.

 # Libxmtp